gabriel-dahan/prompt-contextify/README.md

 * `--output, -o`: Specify the name of the resulting text file.
 * `--ignore, -i`: List directories or files to exclude from the scan.
+* `--ignore-file -if`: Specify a file listing patterns of files that should be excluded from the scan (example: .gitignore).
 * `--depth`: Limit how deep the tree and file scan should go.

 ---